 He is looking forward to taking the DofE gold award in the Sixth Form where he will study for A-levels in Biology, Chemistry, Maths and English Literature.
 Nathan said of his teachers “they guide you onto the right track and encourage you to work hard.”

 Stockport Grammar School has also pioneered a new Further Mathematics International GCSE course this year.
 Around 22 pupils took the after-school course for enjoyment, with 15 opting to take the final examination.
 Eight pupils gained A*s, with a further five gaining a distinction, taking their level of skill beyond that of an A*.

 Many congratulations to all the boys and girls on these spectacular results.

 They have broken records with their achievements and it is a privilege to share this exciting day with them, their parents and teachers.

 I look forward to seeing them go on to even greater things in the future.

-The photos are also available to view on our Facebook page.
+More photos from results day are available to view on our Facebook page.